EVA is registered trademark of Stern Stewart.

 - Net Operating Profit After Taxes (NOPAT)

-- The net operating profit after taxes shows a generally increasing trend from 2019 to 2023, growing from 3,003 million USD in 2019 to a peak of 14,440 million USD in 2023.
-However, there is a notable decline in 2024, with NOPAT decreasing to 11,075 million USD.
-This suggests strong operational performance improvement over several years, followed by a significant reduction in the most recent period.
+- The NOPAT demonstrates a significant upward trend from 2019 through 2023, increasing from 3,003 million USD to a peak of 14,440 million USD in 2023.
+However, in 2024, there is a noticeable decline to 11,075 million USD, indicating a reversal after years of consistent growth.

 - Cost of Capital